The Skeleton Key: Dismantle

 The Skeleton Key: Dismantle will be led by me, Abigail Rose Clarke.
 I’m white.
 I’m not perfect at this.
 But this work is where I live.

 I am primarily a somatic awareness faciliator (through yoga and other modalities) and coach.
 While my work always takes the dismantling of whiteness into account, I am not a racial justice educator.
 This course is not a course on racial justice.
-This course is being offered in explicit response to the need for white women to gather on our own to sit in brave spaces together, to expressly examine our identities and responsiblities as white ciswomen.
+This course is being offered in explicit response to the need for white women to gather on our own to sit in brave spaces together, to expressly examine our identities and responsiblities as white women.
 It is with this hope that I offer this course, and that I offer this course with the skills I have in facilitating somatic awareness.

 I am not doing this alone.
 I could not do this alone.
-I am doing this at the request and with the collaboration of women of color.
+I am doing this at the request and with the paid collaboration of women of color.

 - Staci Jordan Shelton will be monitoring the process and the content to make sure I am not allowing my whiteness to keep me from seeing the way forward.
 She will hold me accountable, so I can better hold the group accountable.
-Staci will receive 25% of the proceeds from this course (proceeds not profits).

-- Lena West is assisting me in the creation, marketing, course design, and content delivery of this course.
+- Lena West is assisting me in the marketing, course design, and content delivery of this course.

 What you can expect: